mbrtargeting/prebid-server/docs/bidders/stroeerCore.md

 </html>
 ```

-### EUR currency setup
+### Currency setup

+Stroeer prebid server uses EUR as the currency.

-Be sure the resolved request will have EUR as the first currency on the list.
+Be sure the resolved request will have EUR as the only currency on the list.
 To make this happen, be sure `cur` is on your stored request.
 Otherwise USD will be used as the default.

 Example setup:
 ```
 {
     "id": "auction-id",
-    "cur": ["EUR", "USD"]
+    "cur": ["EUR"]
     ...
 }
 ```

 The conversion file used by prebid server is https://cdn.jsdelivr.net/gh/prebid/currency-file@1/latest.json

-This file contains two top-level lookup keys: USD and GDP.
-This means the currency can only be converted _from_ USD or GDP.

-It may seem that a change to this file is required to support EUR.
-This is not the case.

-With the example setup above, EUR responses will require no conversion since EUR is on the request.
-No lookup is required
-when converting from EUR to EUR.
-The conversion rate here is 1.

-However, we want to support bidders that only bid in USD.
-Hence we put USD on the request.
-Based on the json file,
-prebid server can convert _from_ USD _to_ the first (or most preferred) currency on the request: EUR.
+Bidders are not required to bid in EUR despite the resolved request having "EUR" as the currency.
+All Non-EUR bids will
+be converted using the rates (or derived rates) from the conversion file.

 ### Prebid config setup